 If you are thinking about developing lands in one of the City owned business parks, there are additional steps before and during the development review process that relate to your purchase of the property from the City.
 A highly trained city owned industrial lands team comprised of planners, engineers, economic advisers and other professionals is available to help you find the property that best meets your needs and to navigate the development review process quickly and efficiently.
 Further information can be found on the Sale of City Owned Industrial Lands page.

 What if I'm developing on or adjacent to a designated heritage property?

-If your proposed development includes or is adjacent to a designated heritage property, you may need to present your proposal to the Municipal Heritage Committee and obtain a heritage permit OR submit a Heritage Impact Statement.
-For information respecting the heritage permit approval process, the Municipal Heritage Committee, Heritage Impact Statements, or any other heritage-related questions, please contact the Heritage and Urban Design staff
+If your proposed development includes or is adjacent to a designated heritage property, you may need to present your proposal to the Heritage Kingston Committee and obtain a heritage permit OR submit a Heritage Impact Statement.
+For information respecting the heritage permit approval process, the Heritage Kingston Committee, Heritage Impact Statements, or any other heritage-related questions, please contact the Heritage and Urban Design staff.

-Visit the Heritage Conservation page for information respecting the heritage permit approval process, the Municipal Heritage Committee and Heritage Impact Statements is available.
+Visit the Heritage Conservation page for information respecting the heritage permit approval process.

 Where can I learn more about the Planning Process?